 Between my beloved Banana Brownies, Healthy Zucchini Brownies, date-sweetened Sweet Potato Brownies (Max's fave), and my Avocado Brownies, we've got not shortage of chocolate on the blog.
-But this pumpkin version tops the healthy desserts charts for sure!

 - Pumpkin: Canned pumpkin puree, not pumpkin pie mix.
 The only ingredient should be pumpkin.